Spam Fried Rice

 Spam fried rice is the ultimate comfort food, combining crispy bites of Spam, fluffy rice, eggs, and of course, vegetables.
 The soy sauce, along with a pinch of brown sugar, adds just the right amount of sweet and savory, making every bite AMAZING!

 I love how easy this recipe is to make when I need a quick weeknight dinner or weekend lunch.
 It’s a great recipe for meal prepping too!
-With a mix of protein, veggies, and rice, it’s a satisfying meal that gives you a little bit of everything.
+Just divide it into containers and you easily have a week’s worth of lunches or dinners.

 Ingredients You Will Need